NeCTAR-RC/nectar-training/package07/sections/volumeStorage.markdown

 {% img src=images/scrDashboardVolume4.png, w=80, dim=percent, align=center %}

 Select your instance and click **Attach Volume**.
 The status of your instance will switch to *"Attaching"*, and when it has been attached successfully, it should display *"In-Use"*.
 You should also see the Server and Device that the volume is attached to.
-In the example below, it is attached to *TestIntersect01* and to the device */dev/vdb*.
+In the example below, it is attached to *MyFirstInstance* and to the device */dev/vdc*.

-{% col 255,0,0 %}
-TODO: Redo the screenshots with other name (not TestIntersect01) and without the pending volumes
-{% endcol %}

 {% img src=images/scrDashboardVolume5.png, w=80, dim=percent, align=center %}

 In order to detach the volume again, you would go to the drop-down next to your volume again and select **Edit attachments**.
 A window opens in which you may detach the volume again.
 Your data won’t be lost, it will only be detached from the particular instance.
 You can re-attach it later again to any instance.

-{% img src=images/scrDashboardVolume6.png, w=80, dim=percent, align=center %}
+{% img src=images/scrDashboardVolume6.png, w=60, dim=percent, align=center %}

 ### Step 3: Preparing your volume for use.